Preparing aged-care facilities for assessor-led funding under AN-ACC

 The primary risk was not usability.

-The risk was preparing staff for a process that no longer existed.
+It was preparing staff for a process that no longer existed.

 Insight